sbaik97/Election_Analsis/README.md

    + 3.1% of the vote for Raymon Anthony.
 5. The winner of the election was: Diana DeGette received 73.8% of the vote and (272,892) number of votes.

-The resuls fo python script for election analysis are following,
+The results of python script for election analysis are following,

 ![](/Image_of_Candidate_analysis.PNG)

-The analysis of the thevoter turnout for each county shows that:
+The analysis of the the voter turnout for each county shows that:

 1. There were 369,711 votes cast in the election.
 2. The county involed for elction were: Jefferson, Denver, and Arapahoe in Colorado.